Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-competing.md

 ## Practice 13: Tie every action to policy

 **Problem**
-Activity without a political purpose can waste resources or create harmful effects.
+Activity without a political purpose can waste resources or cause harm.

 **Action**
 Connect each competitive action to a specific policy goal.